 Finding an effective treatment for epilepsy is extremely important, but not necessarily easy.
-This is particularly true for those with treatment-resistant epilepsy, also known as refractory epilepsy.
-One possible treatment option that has gained attention recently is cannabidiol, or CBD.
+This is particularly true for those with treatment-resistant epilepsy, also known as intractable (or refractory) epilepsy.
+Cannabidiol, or CBD, is one possible treatment option that has gained attention recently.

-CBD and tetrahydrocannabinol (THC) are both derivatives of the hemp plant.
+CBD and tetrahydrocannabinol (THC) are both derivatives of the hemp, or marijuana, plant.
 THC is the chemical that is responsible for the “high” associated with smoking marijuana.
-CBD has grown in popularity ever since the passage of the Agriculture Improvement Act of 2018 in the U.S., which made it legal to sell hemp and hemp products.
+CBD has grown in popularity ever since the passage of the Agriculture Improvement Act of 2018 in the U.S., which legalized the sale of hemp and hemp products.

-Hemp is sometimes confused with marijuana.
-While marijuana and hemp are technically the same plant, they are different varieties.
-Cannabis sativa, the hemp variety, contains incredibly small amounts of THC (less than 0.3 percent).
+While marijuana and hemp are technically the same plant, they differ in THC content.
+Hemp contains incredibly small amounts of THC (less than 0.3 percent by dry weight).
 Because there is such a small amount of THC found in the hemp plant, you don’t have to worry about getting intoxicated from CBD products, such as CBD oil.
 CBD has been studied for potential benefits in treating several neurological and psychiatric conditions, including epilepsy.

 There are many forms of epilepsy that occur in people of all ages.
 Clinical studies have shown that CBD is most useful for severe or treatment-resistant epilepsy.
 In some studies, CBD has also proven particularly effective and therapeutic for children with severe epilepsy.

 Two types of epilepsy are particularly hard to treat and can be quite dangerous: